Overcliff Undercliff Track in Wentworth Falls

 JOIN SYDNEY UNCOVERED

-Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your mailbox!
+Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

 To get to the picnic area, turn into Falls Road from the Great Western Highway.
-At the end of that road, turn into Sir H Burrell Drive, where you will find a reasonably sized car park.
+At the end of that road, turn into Sir H Burrell Drive, where you will find a car park.

 To get to the old Conservation Hut, turn into Fletcher Street from Falls Road, which leads directly to the car park.
 If that’s full, try street parking nearby.